 That of course also includes how to make Gnocchi.
 I have been told to use just flour and potatoes, or use some milk instead.
-But the best way I found is flour, potatoes and an egg.
+But the best way I found is flour, salt, potatoes and an egg.

 So how did I come by this recipe?

 I have a great little family owned supermarket just down the street from me where I can get fresh eggs and really good cold cuts, slabs of pancetta, fresh nuts and other goodies and my just-purchased pressure cooker.

 Over the years the woman who owns the store has also become a friend.
 She is originally from the South of Italy and left her family to marry and move North.

 With the store business and family to take care of she doesn’t see them as often as she wishes.

 My move from Canada to Italy was a little more extreme, but it was something we had in common and gave us something to break the ice.

 So over the years I have acquired a good friend and some good recipes.
 This Gnocchi Recipe being one of them.